tyjhart/flowanalyzer/README.md

 - IANA-registered port numbers to services (eg port 80 to "HTTP", 53 to "DNS")
 - Services to categories (eg HTTP, HTTPS, Alt-HTTP to "Web")

-This tagging functionality is running by default.
+This tagging functionality is running by default, and right now there is no functionality to turn it off.

 ### **DNS Reverse Lookups**